History of Tyrol: Napoleonic Wars

 After Archduke Karl's Austrian army was defeated by Napoleon at the Battle of Wagram, the Armistice of Znaim was signed.
 Point IV of the agreement stated that Austria was to withdraw its troops from the territories of Vorarlberg and Tyrol, returning them to Bavarian rule.
 But the Bavarians and the French found it difficult to gain control of the territory, with Tyrolean sharpshooters occupying high places along the roads, blocking roads and setting off avalanches to harm the occupying army.
 The Tyroleans managed to hold off and inflict heavy casualties on the French and Bavarian troops, and on August 13 the Tyrolean peasant army rallied at the Bergisel again for the decisive Battle.
-15000 Bavarian, French and Saxon troops faced almost the same number of Tyrolean irregulars.
+Fifteen thousand Bavarian, French and Saxon troops faced almost the same number of Tyrolean irregulars.
 Surrounded on all sides by the irregulars, and having sustained heavy casualties, Lefebvre was forced to withdraw.
 Andreas Hofer, who in the meantime had advanced to supreme commander of the insurgents, became regent of Tyrol in the name of the Emperor.

 Following the Treaty of Schönbrunn Tyrol was again ceded to Bavaria by the Austrian Emperor.
-On October 21 Bavarian, French and Italian troops under the command of the Duke Drouet d’Erlon poured into Tyrol, forcing the Tyroleans to retreat to the Bergisel again.
+On October 21 Bavarian, French and Italian troops under the command of Jean-Baptiste Drouet, Comte d'Erlon poured into Tyrol, forcing the Tyroleans to retreat to the Bergisel again.
 As Winter approached, supplies began to dwindle, and many men left to return to their homes.
 On 28/29 October, news of the peace treaty that had been signed by Austria reached Tyrol.
 This had catastrophic effects on the morale of the Tyroleans, and Andreas Hofer, betrayed by his emperor, resorted to drinking.
 The Tyrolean morale had been broken.
 On November 1 Drouet d'Erlon had recaptured Innsbruck and the Bergisel, and by 11 November 1809, Tyrol was entirely occupied.
 Hofer fled into the mountains, and on 5 January 1810 he was betrayed and denounced to the authorities.
 On 28 January, he, his wife and his son were taken to Bolzano.
 Napoleon learnt of the capture at the start of February and ordered Hofer to be tried and executed.
 This order was acted upon soon and Hofer died at the dungeon of the fortress of Mantua on February 20, 1810.